BurtHarris/redoubler/README.md

 # REDOUBLER-DIY

-REDOUBLER is a Random Number Generator based on Modular Entropy Multiplication.
-It is Open Source Hardware.
+REDOUBLER is a deisgn for a hardware Random Number Generator put forward by Peter Allan (@alwynallan), you can find his project at https://github.com/alwynallan/redoubler.
 The device plugs into a host's USB port, and enumerates as a standard microphone.
-When the microphone is sampled it produces white noise which contains a high proportion of random entropy.
-The digital data behind that white noise is random numbers, and they can be recorded and used for any purpose that requires a non-deterministic entropy source.
-The original designer responsible for REDOUBLER is [Peter Allan](https://github.com/alwynallan).
+The assertion Peter has made is that the output of this pseudo-microphone produces white noise which contains a high proportion of random entropy, and that it can be recorded and used for any purpose that requires a non-deterministic entropy source.

 REDOUBLER-DIY is an easy-to-assemble version of REDOUBLER which requires no custom printed circuit boards or tricky soldering of surface mount devices.
+It was assembled with the original designer's support and assistance.
 This version starts with a $10  [Cypress CY8CKIT-059](http://www.cypress.com/documentation/development-kitsboards/cy8ckit-059-psoc-5lp-prototyping-kit-onboard-programmer-and)  prototyping kit.
 The kit is available direct from Cypress, or through [DigiKey](http://www.digikey.com/product-detail/en/cypress-semiconductor-corp/CY8CKIT-059/428-3390-ND/5184557).
 Some other distributors have it available, but are  charging a higher price.
-I've added just eight 1% tolerance resistors to the kit in an attempt to duplicate old-style axial resistors needed to complete this design only a few bucks more.
-(More details below.)
+I've added just eight 1% tolerance resistors to the kit in an attempt to duplicate REDOUBLER's behavior.
 Assembled, my prototype looked like this:

 ![REDOUBLER-DIY, hand built](images/WP_20160626_15_29_31_Pro.jpg?raw=true "assembled")
 ![close up of resistors](images/WP_20160629_21_06_49_Pro.jpg?raw=true "resistors")

+Once assembled correctly, and running a version of the REDOUBLER's firmware, measurement of the voltage at the junction of each pair of resistors (the op-amp's inverting input) shows an interesting looking signal as shown below:

 ![oscope trace of op-amp inverting input](images/WP_20160629_21_10_32_Pro.jpg?raw=true "scope")
 ![oscope trace of op-amp inverting input](images/WP_20160629_21_12_33_Pro.jpg?raw=true "scope")